The Most Controversial SNL Sketches Ever

 Jenny Slate dropped an F-bomb

 According to PRX's censorship guide, "obscene content" is not protected by the First Amendment — meaning that use of the F-word on broadcast television is still not completely allowed, even decades after George Carlin illuminated the absurdity of censoring "seven dirty words."
-Although the FCC's censorship of profanity is loosening, "SNL" still refuses to get too profane.
+Although the FCC's censorship of profanity is loosening, "Saturday Night Live" still refuses to get too profane.
 In the words of Far Out, "SNL"'s vigilant self-censorship is "the kind of thing that makes 'SNL' legendary and keeps Lorne Michaels' name in the good books of advertisers everywhere."

 That means that using that word, that verbal Voldemort so devastating to prudish ears that half the time we only refer to it in euphemism, can get you banned from "SNL" for life.
 And while Jenny Slate wasn't the first "SNL" cast member to utter the big bad f-bomb, she had the misfortune of slipping into the phrase during her very first sketch on the legendary show.